-- The South Pole is the southernmost place on Earth. - It is located on land topped by more than 2700 metres of solid ice. - The South Pole is much colder than the North Pole. - There is a scientific base at the South Pole where between 50 and 200 scientists live and work.
+- The South Pole is the southernmost place on Earth. - It is located on land topped by more than 2700 metres of solid ice. - The South Pole is much colder than the North Pole. - There is a scientific base at the South scientists live and work.